kenneth-stack/Python/README.md

 Hi, My name is Kenneth Aigbuza; This is my journey to learning python as i aspire to become CLOUD DEVOPS ENGINEER.
-Feel free to go through my learning practices and projects carried out. i will always update his respository with every project i carry out
+Feel free to go through my learning practices and projects carried out. i will always update this respository with every project i carry out